spilliams/terrascope/notes/thoughts.md

 - you don't need anything other than terraform to run it.
 This means its config files are dead simple.
 - it will tell you when it is improperly configured.
-This is important because this configuration is confusing!
+This is important because configuration is confusing!
 And guardrails are just as important as docs.
   This means the configs will all be in HCL, and the tool will validate them at runtime.
 - it can solve the `affected` problem quickly.
 This means it has to be performant.
+And maybe it has to be extensible, because people have different ideas of what it means to be "affected".
-- it can solve the dependencies quickly to generate a parallelizable task manifest.
+- it can solve root dependencies quickly to generate a parallelizable task manifest.
 Again, it has to be performant.